 This type of climbing comes with the highest risk, as it has the lowest level of protection from falls and requires the most skill and strength.

 While still a type of rock climbing, bouldering has key differences in its own style, techniques, and skills.
 Boulder climbers can enjoy this version of climbing at both indoor gyms and outdoor natural routes.
+There is even a gym at Michael’s alma mater, the Caltech bouldering wall.

 As opposed to traditional rock climbing where the goal is to reach a higher point, bouldering is a climbing technique where the routes are horizontal instead of vertical.
 Climbers will use hand and foot holds to make sideways across a wall or rock.
 Bouldering routes typically only take climbers to a height that they would safely jump down from.